OSHChip/oshchip.github.io/products/Soldering_Flip-Pins.md

 tags: [Flip-Pins, OSHChip, nRF51822, BLE, Bluetooth Low Energy, Bluetooth Smart]
 categories: [Electronics]
 comments: false
-modified: 2016-09-09
+modified: 2016-09-12
 image:
   feature: header.jpg
 ---

+### Notes

+Flip-Pins are held loosely within the plastic aligner, which is designed to tolerate soldering temperatures.
+The solder tail extends approximately 0.062" so that when installed in a PCB that is the common thickness of 0.062", it will result in a near flush top surface.
+Sometimes the pins can fall out before being soldered into the board.
+Just re-insert the pin into the plastic aligner, and adjust it to be at the same depth as the rest of the pins.

+If you need to install a row of pins that is not one of the standard lengths (8, 14, and 20 pins), you can use multiple Flip-Pins to get the length you need, or you can remove pins from an aligner, as needed.
+Because the length of the plastic aligner is 0.020" longer than the number of pins * 0.100" , the Flip-Pins can't be installed end-to-end.
+The solution is to solder the pins in two stages.
+For example, if you were adding pins to a Teensy 3.6, you would need to install 24 pins in a row.
+Place two 8 pin parts, one at each end of 24 holes, and solder in, then remove the two plastic aligners.
+You can then install the middle 8 pin part and solder it.

 <html>
   <table border="1" cellpadding="5">
     <tr>
       <td style="width:50%; vertical-align:top;">Parts to be assembled.
 For clarity, all pictures are shown without
                   other components.
-Typically you would mount all other components first, before soldering in Flip-Pins.<br><br><i>Photo Credit for all picture: Windel Oskay</i></td>
+Typically you would mount all other components first, before soldering in Flip-Pins.<br><br><i>Photo Credit for all picture: Windell Oskay</i></td>
       <td style="width:50%;"><A HREF="/images/Flip-Pins_Assembly_Parts_to_be_assembled_w1200.jpg" target="_blank"><img src="/images/Flip-Pins_Assembly_Parts_to_be_assembled_w400.jpg"></A></td>
     </tr>
     <tr>